dipjyotimetia/friday/README.md

   <img src="docs/images/banner.svg" alt="Auto Test Case Generator Banner" width="1000">
 </p>

-An AI-powered test case generator that leverages Google Vertex AI and LangChain to automatically create test cases from Jira/GitHub issues and Confluence documentation.
+An AI-powered testing agent that leverages popular LLMs and LangChain to create test cases from Jira/GitHub issues along with Confluence documentation.

 ## 🚀 Features

-- Generate test cases using Google Vertex AI or OpenAI
+- Generate test cases using Google Vertex AI or OpenAI or deepseek.
-- Extract requirements from Jira tickets or GitHub issues
+- Extract requirements from Jira tickets or GitHub issues.
 - Integrate context from Confluence pages
-- Process data using LangChain's prompt engineering
+- Process data using LangChain's prompt engineering.
-- Store and search documents using ChromaDB vectorization
+- Store and search documents using ChromaDB vectorization.
 - Export test cases in JSON or Markdown format
-- Create embeddings using web crawler for additional context
+- Create embeddings using web crawler for additional context.

 ## 📋 Prerequisites

 - Python 3.12+
-- Google Cloud Platform account with Vertex AI enabled or OpenAI
+- Access to Google Geminior, OpenAI or deepseek.
 - Jira/GitHub and Confluence access credentials

 ## 🔄 Sequence Diagram